 The Inflation Reduction Act of 2022 (the IRA) includes several provisions that may impact our business to varying degrees, including provisions that create a \$2,000 out-of-pocket cap for Medicare Part D beneficiaries, impose new manufacturer financial liability on all drugs in Medicare Part D, allow the U.S. government to negotiate Medicare Part B and Part D pricing for certain high-cost drugs and biologics without generic or biosimilar competition, require companies to pay rebates to Medicare for drug prices that increase faster than inflation, and delay the rebate rule that would limit the fees that pharmacy benefit managers can charge.
 Further, under the IRA, orphan drugs are exempted from the Medicare drug price negotiation program, but only if they have one rare disease designation and for which the only approved indication is for that disease or condition.
 If a product receives multiple rare disease designations or has multiple approved indications, it may not qualify for the orphan drug exemption.
+In August 2023, HHS selected the first 10 drugs to be subject to the Medicare drug price negotiation program, the implementation of which is currently subject to ongoing litigation challenging the constitutionality of the IRA's Medicare drug price negotiation program.
 The effect of the IRA on our business and the healthcare industry in general is not yet known.